-When you need to label a distance or angle in your LayOut document, check out LayOut’s Linear Dimension () and Angular Dimension () tools.
+LayOut’s Linear Dimension () and Angular Dimension () tools can label a distance or angle.
 In the following figure, you see an example of a linear and an angular dimension.

 To ensure LayOut is automatically displaying the correct dimensions, you need to know how LayOut handles 2D paper space, 3D model entity space, and projected distances.
 After you understand these basics, you’re ready to draw linear or angular dimensions, move their lines and points, select scale and other style options, and more.
 The following sections walk you through each task.